Glen Cannich: History

-The now ruined Celtic Church monastery and Christian pilgrimage site of Kilbeathan at Clachan Comar beside the holy well known as Sputan Bhain, is alleged to have been founded by St Baithéne mac Brénaind, the second Abbot of Iona Abbey, kinsman of St Columba, and missionary, who is said locally to have spearheaded the Christianisation of Strathglass.
-Beauly Priory, a 13th-century Valliscaulian monastery located in near Beauly, is alleged in some sources to have received its name from Mary, Queen of Scots.
+The now ruined chapel at Clachan Comar, beside the holy well of Sputan Bhàin, is on the site of Kilbeathan, an earlier church dedicated to St Baithéne mac Brénaind, who is said locally to have evangelised Strathglass.

-Following the Scottish Reformation in 1560, the Chiefs of Clan Chisholm and Clan Fraser of Lovat chose, despite official denials, to illegally grant religious toleration to their clansmen.
-Until the Suppression of the Jesuits in the late 18th-century, the large Catholic population in Glen Cannich and the surrounding region was covertly looked after by underground priests of the Society of Jesus.
-Between 1735 and 1746, the Glen was the home and base of operations for three outlawed Roman Catholic priests of the Society of Jesus.
-The three priests' residence and secret Mass house was inside a cave known as Glaic na h'eirbhe, lit. "the hollow of the hard-life") which was located underneath the cliff of a big boulder at Brae of Craskie, near Beauly (A' Mhanachainn) in Glen Cannich.
-According to Monsignor Thomas Wynne, "It was in the nature of a summer sheiling, a command center for monitoring the traditional activities of cattle reivers; as such it combined a civilising role with the building up of a Catholic mission outside Cameron territory in a way which must have reassured Lochiel on both counts."
-The entrance to the cave, according to historian John Watts, was so well hidden that the three priests successfully eluded, "all attempts of the local garrison to find them."
+Following the Scottish Reformation in 1560, the chiefs of Clan Chisholm and Clan Fraser of Lovat chose, despite official denials, to illegally grant religious toleration to their clansmen.
+Until the Suppression of the Jesuits in the late 18th-century, the large Catholic population in Glen Cannich and the surrounding region was covertly ministered to by priests of the Society of Jesus.
+Between 1735 and 1746, the glen was the home and base of operations for three outlawed priests of the Society.
+Their residence and secret Mass house was inside a cave known as Glaic na h'eirbhe, lit. "the hollow of the hard-life") which was located underneath the cliff of a large boulder at Brae of Craskie in Glen Cannich.
+According to Monsignor Thomas Wynne, "It was in the nature of a summer sheiling, a command centre for monitoring the traditional activities of cattle reivers; as such it combined a civilising role with the building up of a Catholic mission outside Cameron territory in a way which must have reassured Lochiel on both counts."
+The entrance to the cave was so well hidden that the three priests successfully eluded, "all attempts of the local garrison to find them."

 Loch Craskie in Glen Cannich, from the southeast.

-St Mary and St Bean's Roman Catholic Church, Beauly.